erkghlerngm44/r-anime-soulmate-finder/README.md

   specified thread.
 If the script needs to be terminated before that, press `CTRL+C` (`^C`)

-### Comments from all FTFs this year
+### Comments from FTFs
-* Basically the same as "comments from a submission", but collects all comments from previous FTFs this year and sends that off to be processed.
+* Basically the same as "comments from a submission", but collects comments from previous FTFs to be processed.

+* The number of FTFs to use can be specified with the optional `LIMIT` argument.
+By default, the latest 10 will be used.

-* Will make a few calls to the Pushshift and Reddit API when started up, with a 2 second timeout between requests.
+* Will make a few calls to the Pushshift and Reddit API when started up, with a 5 second timeout between requests.

-* Obviously, it will process every comment in those FTFs, so expect it to take considerably longer than any other method.
+* Obviously, the more FTFs you choose to process, the longer the script will take to complete.

 ## More Notes